Last updated on December 6th, 2019

 The main component to remember is to avoid going into the red (above 0dB) as you’re recording.
 This will result in a distorted final audio file that is difficult to fix during the editing process.
 Similarly, be weary of setting your input level too low off the bat.
 It’ll be difficult to hear your voice in the final recording requiring you to increase the level during editing.
 This often makes a room’s ambient noise more noticeable for a less than desirable listening experience.

 To learn how to record your first audio segment on Audacity, check out our video tutorial.

-And if you’re nervous, just remember that your recording isn’t permanent.
+If you’re nervous, remember your recording isn’t permanent.
 It’s not like speaking publicly in front of an audience.
-If your podcast recording doesn’t go well, you can always adjust during editing or record it again.
+If you it doesn’t go well the first time around, you can always adjust during editing or record it again.

 Oh, and if you hate the sound of your voice, you aren’t alone.
 Everyone does at first.